A portwine stain birthmark is a red, pink or purple birthmark made up of layers of blood vessels.

 There is no routine NHS funding for laser treatment but patients with large facial portwine stains will be considered for exceptional funding and children with large facial birthmarks are usually funded.
 Please discuss this with your GP who may be able to apply to the Exceptional Funding Panel on your behalf.
 A referral letter from your GP or a hospital specialist, with funding approval, is required for all NHS patients.

 If you are not eligible for NHS funding you can opt to self-fund your treatment here at Bristol Laser Centre.
 An initial consultation, at £120, with our specialist doctor is always required to discuss your specific needs.
-Portwine stain birthmark laser treatment sessions are from £131 per session.
+Portwine stain birthmark laser treatment sessions start from £135 per session.